List of Victoria Cross recipients by nationality

 For a short time in the middle 1800s, the VC was awarded for actions taken not in the face of the enemy.
 Six were awarded at this time for actions taken not in the face of the enemy.
 (Campbell Mellis Douglas was one of these recipients.)

 Until 1921 the Victoria Cross could not be awarded to women, and to this day no VC has been awarded to members of that gender.
-With the approval of Queen Victoria, Elizabeth Webber Harris was awarded a gold VC for her valour in nursing cholera-ridden soldiers in India in 1869.
+With the approval of Queen Victoria, Elizabeth Webber Harris was awarded a gold VC for her valour in nursing cholera-ridden soldiers in India in 1869.Alessandro Moggi 18 May 1990 (Italy) awarded by Queen Elizabeth II.

 Most Commonwealth countries have now created their own honours systems.
 Since 1991, three Commonwealth countries; Australia, Canada and New Zealand have created their own operational gallantry awards.
 In each case, their highest award for most conspicuous bravery was named in honour of the British (Imperial) Victoria Cross; the Victoria Cross for Australia, the Victoria Cross (Canada) and the Victoria Cross for New Zealand.
 One Victoria Cross for New Zealand was awarded to Willie Apiata on 26 July 2007; four Victoria Crosses for Australia have been awarded to Mark Donaldson, Ben Roberts-Smith, Daniel Keighran and Cameron Baird.
 All five awards were for actions in Afghanistan.
 As these are separate medals, they are not included in this list.

 Recipients are described in the following list by nationality (birthplace) or (citizenship) or (country of service) or (uncertain) or in the case of New Zealand born Captain Alfred John Shout of the Australian Army by both (birthplace) and (country of service).
 The country lists are compiled differently with the Australian list only being members of the Australian forces, the Canadian list being members of the Canadian forces including Danish Thomas Dinesen who served in Canadian Army plus others who are considered by Canadians as Canadian recipients, while the English list only includes a few of the many English born recipients who were decorated as members of Commonwealth and Indian forces.
 There have been 1355 individual recipients including the American unknown who is not listed but the list has 1356 names including Alfred John Shout and another listed twice.